You should be tested for coeliac disease if you have any 1 of these symptoms:

-If coeliac disease antibodies are found in your blood, the GP will refer you for a biopsy of your intestine.
+If coeliac disease antibodies are found in your blood, the GP will refer you to a doctor who specialises in stomach and bowel conditions (gastroenterologist).
+The specialist may arrange more blood tests, or a biopsy of your intestine.

 However, it's sometimes possible to have coeliac disease and not have these antibodies in your blood.

-If you continue to have symptoms of coeliac disease, despite having a negative blood test, the GP may still recommend you have a biopsy.
+If you continue to have symptoms of coeliac disease, despite having a negative blood test, the GP may still refer you to a specialist.

-A biopsy is done in hospital, usually by a doctor who specialises in stomach and bowel conditions (gastroenterologist).
+A biopsy is done in hospital, usually by a gastroenterologist.
 A biopsy can help confirm a diagnosis of coeliac disease.

 A thin, flexible tube with a light and camera at one end (endoscope) will be inserted into your mouth and passed down to your small intestine.